palikar/blog-hugo-files/content/posts/emacs_framer.md

 -   one global that will take effect in the whole "Emacs process"
 -   and one that will only affect the current buffer.

-The actual definition is pretty ease and is done through the macro **define-minor-mode**.
+The actual definition is pretty easy and is done through the macro **define-minor-mode**.
 The definitions of out two modes:

 ```emacs-lisp
 (define-minor-mode framer-mode